tramo-ephyslab/TROVA-master/README.md

 This code is not bug-free.
 Please report any bugs through 'Issues': https://github.com/tramo-ephyslab/TROVA/issues

+# New updates

+- Optimizations in certain Fortran and Python functions for greater computational efficiency.

+- Including the option to consider simulations with a leap or non-leap calendar.

+- Update in the NetCDF creates a function where the part post information is saved.

+- Only particles with a regional domain should be limited in a global domain such as FLEXPART, use the limit_domain = False option.

 ## Contact and support

 José Carlos Fernández Alvarez (jose.carlos.fernandez.alvarez@uvigo.es) and Albenis Pérez Alarcón (albenis.perez.alarcon@uvigo.es)